BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 ### DAS interfaces to sequence analysis tools

+Not discussed as a group due to time constraints

 ### BioSapiens ontology lookup and general Ontologies

 How to represent the ontology in DAS, e.g. JR Macias' "term" command